ahmed-fayyaz-dev/react-native-boiler/README.md

 - **Navigation:** Included support for react-navigation for easy navigation setup.

 The boilerplate provides a solid foundation that can be easily modified according to your specific requirements.
 Feel free to use this template and start coding!
-For Creating a tempelate press -> "use this template"->"Create new repository"
+For Creating a tempelate press -> "use this template"->"Create new repository" or press this link [Use this repository Template]

 ##### Happy coding!
 If you find this template helpful, don't forget to star✨ the repository.